 The hotel also offers a good breakfast spread.
-You get your usual egg and bacon in additional to lots of cold meats, cheese, fruit, yogurt, cereals and a whole variety of bread.
+You get your usual egg and bacon in addition to lots of cold meats, cheese, fruit, yoghurt, cereals and a whole variety of bread.
 You also get free juice with breakfast.

 The dinner at the hotel is more than a light buffet (as advertised).
 There was soup, a main hot dish, lots of salad, potatoes and vegetables.

-At the top of the hotel(6th floor) they have a relaxing room which has a glass roof, gym machines, two saunas, changing facilities, showers and an ironing room.
+At the top of the hotel(6th floor), they have a relaxing room which has a glass roof, gym machines, two saunas, changing facilities, showers and an ironing room.
 This is open to all guests.
-If the sky’s are clear and aurora forecast is high it would be a perfect indoor place to watch them.
+If the skies are clear and aurora forecast is high it would be a perfect indoor place to watch them.

 There are two entrances/exits to the hotel- both lead you to the centre.
 The back one, where the Clarion Hotel Aurora is tends to be where tour companies pick you up from.